The importance of competitive employee benefits

 4. Life insurance

-This is a company-organised group insurance scheme that provides a lump sum to an employee’s family if they pass away.
+This is a company-organized group insurance scheme that provides a lump sum to an employee’s family if they pass away.
 It may also apply if they're diagnosed with a terminal illness while working for your company.

 When the employee passes away or receives a terminal diagnosis, a claim is made to the insurer.
 Also known as Death in Service, it offers bereavement and other benefits to surviving family members.